edavis/pandoc-opml/README.md

 If `-o/--output` is not provided, the output is written to stdout.

-Spec
+Docs
 ----

-- Follows OPML v2.0 spec
-- Includes level header on header elements
+pandoc-opml tries to follow the [OPML v2.0][OPML] specification as closely as possible.

+That said, a few things to note:

+- A `level` attribute is included on header elements.
+The number is the HTML level (e.g., `1` for h1, `2` for h2, etc).
-- Includes ordered or unordered on list items
+- Unordered list items have a `list="unordered"` attribute.
-- Includes ordinal attribute on ordered list specifying the ordinal number of the list item
+- Ordered list items have a `list="ordered"` attribute along with an `ordinal` attribute specifying the ordinal number of the list item.
-- description, if included, is added to head
-- date maps to dateCreated, dateModified is the current GMT
+- If `description` is provided in the metadata, it is included in the OPML `head` element.
+- `dateCreated` uses the `date` metadata (if provided) while `dateModified` is the date and time the conversion took place.
-- HTML encoding is done if encountered
+- A `text` attribute can contain encoded HTML markup if encountered in the source document.

 Background
 ----------